alsegor1989/weather-app/README.md

-# A React SPA based on openweathermap
+# A React weather SPA using OpenWeatherMap API

 SPA can show current weather in selected city, today weather (combination of historical weather and forecast), tomorrow forecast and week forecast.